w3f/Grant-Milestone-Delivery/README.md

+> :christmas_tree: Please note that the review process might take longer than usual until January 6, 2023.
+Merry Christmas and Happy New Year!  :christmas_tree:

+___

 # W3F Grant Milestone Delivery <!-- omit in toc -->

 > **:loudspeaker:** This repository is only for submitting finished milestones for the [Web3 Foundation Grants Program](https://github.com/w3f/Grants-Program).